 This is a story all about how...the Fresh Prince of Bel Air married his true love on December 31, 1997.
 We're throwing it all the way back to the '90s, when Will Smith and Jada Pinkett-Smith got hitched in an ultra-romantic (and secretive) New Year's Eve wedding.

-The couple met when Jada auditioned for the part of Will's girlfriend on The Fresh Prince of Belair (she didn't get it), and had been dating for a couple of years when he popped the question that November.
-At the time, Jada told People that things got serious fast, "One day we got engaged, and the next day we found out we were pregnant."
-So the race was on for the bride, groom, and parents-to-be.
+The couple met when Jada auditioned for the part of Will's girlfriend on The Fresh Prince of Bel Air.
+Despite Jada not landing the part, the two went on to date for a couple of years until the actor popped the question in November 1997.
+At the time, Jada told People that things got serious fast: "One day we got engaged, and the next day we found out we were pregnant."

-In what People described as "the most lavish and secretive celebrity wedding of the year," the Smiths went full out glamorous to surprise and delight their celebrity (and non-celebrity) guests.
+In what People described as "the most lavish and secretive celebrity wedding of the year," the Smiths went full out glamorous to surprise and delight their guests.

-Secrecy was the name of the game for the big day, the soon-to-be-Smiths didn't want any media leaks.
-No invitations were sent, guests were just told to arrive at their hotel in Baltimore and were given an envelope with directions to hand to their limo drivers.
+Secrecy was the name of the game for the big day; the soon-to-be-Smiths didn't want any media leaks.
+No invitations were sent—guests were told to arrive at their hotel in Baltimore and then were given an envelope with directions to hand to their limo drivers.

 See more: The Most Iconic Celebrity Brides

-As for fashion — well the couple that dresses together stays together, right?
-Jada opted for a long-sleeved, high-necked, champagne-colored, velvet Badgley Mischka gown.
+As for fashion, Jada opted for a long-sleeved, high-necked, champagne-colored, velvet Badgley Mischka gown.
 The groom wore a matching Badgley Mischka suit.
-This was the '90s after all, decade of couple coordination (Posh and Becks, Britney and Justin we're looking at you), and Will and Jada were masters of the game.
+This was the decade of couple's coordination (Posh and Becks, Britney and Justin, we're looking at you) and Will and Jada were masters of the game.